 Proceeding with a Police Investigation

-If you choose to proceed with a police investigation, detectives meet you at the Health Science Centre and interview you regarding what has just happened.
-The interview may be videotaped for later use in court.
+If you choose to proceed with a police investigation, detectives may meet you at the Health Sciences Centre and interview you regarding your incident.
+The interview will be videotaped and may be used for court purposes.